Forget Summer. This Is Officially Travel’s Best Season.

 What is shoulder season and when is it?

-Shoulder season is the period of travel that lands squarely between the high season of travel, also known as the traditional summer months of June through August (for the Northern Hemisphere), and the low season, which is usually the dead of winter (January through early March, in the Northern Hemisphere).
-The exact dates and time frames for shoulder season vary by destination, but more generally shoulder season typically falls into the seasons of autumn and spring, excluding popular holiday weekends like Labor Day and Memorial Day weekends, and school vacations like Thanksgiving week and spring break.
+Also known as off season, shoulder season is the period of travel that lands squarely between the high season of travel, also known as the traditional summer months of June through August (for the Northern Hemisphere), and the low season, which is usually the dead of winter (January through early March, in the Northern Hemisphere).
+The exact dates and time frames for shoulder season vary by destination, but more generally shoulder season falls into autumn and spring, excluding popular holiday weekends like Labor Day and Memorial Day weekends and school vacations like Thanksgiving week and spring break.

 “To put it simply, shoulder season is the time of year less people travel due to kids and school, holidays, or weather preferences,” says Swasbrook.
 “This of course depends on the destination.
 As a rule of thumb though, usually spring and fall.”